webpack-contrib/copy-webpack-plugin/README.md

 };
 ```

-`context` can be an absolute path or a relative path.
-If it is a relative path, then it will be converted to an absolute path based on `compiler.options.context`.
+The `context` can be an absolute or relative path.
+If it's relative, then it will be converted to an absolute path based on `compiler.options.context`.

-`context` should be explicitly set only when `from` contains a glob.
-Otherwise, `context` is automatically set, based on whether `from` is a file or a directory:
+You should explicitly define `context` when `from` uses a glob pattern.
+Otherwise, the plugin sets it automatically based on the nature of `from`:

-If `from` is a file, then `context` is its directory.
-The result path will be the filename alone.
+- If `from` is a file, then `context` defaults to the file’s directory.
+The result path will be just the filename alone.

-If `from` is a directory, then `context` equals `from`.
-The result paths will be the paths of the directory's contents (including nested contents), relative to the directory.
+- If `from` is a directory, `context` is set to the same directory.
+The result paths include the directory’s contents (including subdirectories), relative to it.

 The use of `context` is illustrated by these [`examples`](#examples).